radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-client.md

 Once a secure data connector has been created in Environment Operations Center, the client must be deployed on your local system before you can establish a connection.
 This guide outlines the system requirements and steps to deploy a data connector client on a Windows, Linux, or Docker system.

-> [!note] You must create a secure data connector endpoint in Env Ops Center before deploying on the client side.
-For details on how to create a secure data connector in Env Ops Center, see the [add a data connector](configure-sdc-service#adding-a-new-data-connector) guide.
+> [!note] You must create a secure data connector endpoint in Environment Operations Center before deploying on the client side.
+For details on how to create a secure data connector in Environment Operations Center, see the [add a data connector](configure-sdc-service#adding-a-new-data-connector) guide.

 ## System requirements